allaudin/blog/_posts/2017-03-14-being-consistant.md

 date: 2017-03-14
 ---

 I have observed that new projects do not offer much to learn than old aged projects.
 Older projects, having footprints of many developers also carry mistakes by those developers.

 In such a situation, I don't really need to make many mistakes to learn.
-I already have mistakes by other developers, I just need to observe and be careful about these mistakes next time.
+I already have mistakes by other developers, I just need to observe and be careful about making these mistakes next time.

 Working on an antique (not really antique, it is just 6 months old) project, I have found that